50 Comments

 Ali Afroz's avatar

-You’re almost certainly right about Llm’s as they currently exist, but I do think you’re perhaps showing too much confidence in making such predictions of a technology that could develop in many possible ways. for example, you presume that of course eventually, people will be able to train an AI which is not share a centre left orientation, but it seems entirely possible that the mechanism causing the centre left orientation is the same mechanism that causes them to share, expert opinion, name me that most exports are centre left so you should not be this confident that the ability to train ideological diverse AI would not include the ability to train AI with populist opinions in the sense of opinions that are popular among non-experts.
+You’re almost certainly right about Llm’s as they currently exist, but I do think you’re perhaps showing too much confidence in making such predictions of a technology that could develop in many possible ways. for example, you presume that of course eventually, people will be able to train an AI which does not share a centre left orientation, but it seems entirely possible that the mechanism causing the centre left orientation is the same mechanism that causes them to share expert opinion, namely that most experts are centre left so you should not be this confident that the ability to train ideologically diverse AI would not include the ability to train AI with populist opinions in the sense of opinions that are popular among non-experts.

 You write that Must can pump a lot of nonsense for the consumption of his fan base, but an AI company cannot, but that seems self refuting Must demonstrates that there is a market for such nonsense.
 Although I will grant you.
 It’s a niche market.
 However, you could of course argue that there isn’t a large in a fan base, but the thing is that for example 3/4 of the American public things, the JFK assassination was the product of some conspiracy.
 So the market for false information is in fact, large, which is understandable, given the difficulty of discovering the truth in the modern world and the limited amount of attention people spend on it.